 Coeliac disease is the most common reason we see in our stores for a gluten allergy.
 For some people gluten can be difficult to digest.
 This creates a sensitivity in the gut and can be a symptom of impaired digestive health.
 Some children struggle with digesting gluten due to their immature digestive systems.

 If you have Coeliac disease or are sensitive to gluten we hope to make things easier by providing clear labelling and product information.
 If you have decided (or have been told) to go gluten free, it is a great opportunity to get excited about new food.
-There is a handy guide to beans and grains cooking times at the bottom of the page.

 Gluten free grains

 Amaranth, buckwheat, corn, polenta, millet, quinoa, sago, tapioca and all varieties of rice such as jamine, basmati, arborio.